RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Windows-Installation-Instructions.md

 # Installing pre-compiled binaries with ProxSpace
 ^[Top](#top)

-There are a community effort by @gator96100 to make up-to-date precompiled version of the offical repository and this repository.
+There are a community effort by @gator96100 to make up-to-date precompiled version of the official repository and this repository.
 [www.proxmarkbuilds.org](https://www.proxmarkbuilds.org/)

 It has excellent instructions to follow.